grignards/serpyco/docs/getting_started.rst

 Serialize objects which are not dataclass instances
 ===================================================

 Serpyco is primarly made to serialize dataclass objects, but you can also use it to dump/load your existing classes:

 .. code-block:: python

-    class Existing(object):
+    class Existing:
         def __init__(self, name: str, value: int) -> None: self.name = name
             self.value = value